Can I Eat Expired Ice Cream Commercially Frozen All Flavors Including Vanilla Chocolate Strawberry Coffee Butter Pecan Opened Package?

 Expert Source

-"According to the FDA, commercially frozen ice cream, including all flavors like vanilla, chocolate, strawberry, coffee, and butter pecan, should be stored at 0°F or below and consumed within 2-4 months after opening to ensure food safety and quality."
+"According to USDA guidelines, commercially frozen ice cream, including all flavors like vanilla, chocolate, strawberry, coffee, and butter pecan, should be stored at 0°F or below for optimal quality and safety.
+Once opened, it is recommended to consume the ice cream within 2 weeks for the best taste and texture."

 ⚠️Spoiled Ice Cream Commercially Frozen All Flavors Including Vanilla Chocolate Strawberry Coffee Butter Pecan Opened Package